multiversx/mx-template-service/README.md

 ## Quick start

 1. Run `npm install` in the project directory
-2. Optionally make edits to `config.yaml` or create `config.custom.yaml`
+2. Optionally make edits to `config.yaml` or create `config.custom.yaml` for each microservice

 ## Dependencies